MichaelTerletskyi/Codewars-Solutions/scala/8 kyu/Beginner Series #2 Clock/README.md

 0 <= m <= 59
 0 <= s <= 59

-You can find this Kata by [link](https://www.codewars.com/kata/55f9bca8ecaa9eac7100004a/train/scala)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/55f9bca8ecaa9eac7100004a/train/scala)